 Once the beef is seared on all sides to lock in the flavor, all of the ingredients get placed into the crock pot, where they are slowly cooked for hours, allowing the meat to become ultra tender along with the vegetables.

-Why You’ll Love This Recipe
+Why You’ll Love This Roast

-- The beef breaks down in the slow cooker making it super tender and can easily be pulled apart with a fork.
+- The beef breaks down in the slow cooker, making it super tender, and can easily be pulled apart with a fork.

 - It’s an easy set-it-and-forget-it slow cooker meal that requires minimal prep work.

-- Olive Oil - Heats up in the skillet to sear all sides of the chuck roast creating a golden brown crust that locks in the juices while slow cooking.
+- Olive Oil - Heats up in the skillet to sear all sides of the chuck roast, creating a golden brown crust that locks in the juices while slow cooking.

 - Chuck Roast - This inexpensive cut of beef is perfect for slow cooking.
 You can also use rump roast for this recipe.